Products aren’t sold off the shelves because they’re amazing and revolutionary.

 There are four types of research to consider;

-1. Quantitative research: this type of research goes for facts and its objective; an example is asking the question, ‘how much are you willing to pay for a product like this?’
+This type of research goes for facts and its objective; an example is asking the question, ‘How much are you willing to pay for a product like this?’
 These types of questions could be sent out using a questionnaire and calculated to find the sweet spot for your audience.

 You’ll notice that these customer research techniques overlap and are essential in getting valuable insight before developing a product.